CanopyTax/ckube/README.md

 #### Usage
 `ckube` lets you think in terms of [services](https://kubernetes.io/docs/concepts/services-networking/service/) instead of [pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/).

 Kubernetes services are often an abstraction over multiple pods, particularly if the replicas are scaled.
-If a k8s cluster has an `nginx` you could have several pods which might be named something like this:
+If a k8s cluster has a service called `nginx` you could have several pods which might be named something like this:
 ```$xslt
 nginx-3528986049-kpd4z
 nginx-3528986049-71s10